Common pitfalls in OMS design

 Edit on GitHub

-Implementing OMS processes can be challenging when they are complex, or requirements are not trivial.
-This can lead to hidden issues which are hard to debug.
+Implementing OMS processes can be challenging when they’re complex or requirements aren’t trivial.
+This can lead to hidden issues, which are hard to debug.
 An example of such issues is race conditions.

 In some cases, OMS works incorrectly.
 In most cases, a correct flow can be run successfully, but the first run of a wrong path might reveal a problem.
 In other cases, there might be known limitations that can lead to incorrect transitions.
-There can also be cases that are valid but should be rewritten into a better readable process.
-If you discover more edge cases, please send those to our support team.
+There can also be cases that are valid but should be rewritten into a more readable process.
+If you discover more edge cases, send them to our support team.

 This document describes the most common issues with OMS design and how you can fix them.